Ontario Hockey Association: 1980s to present

 The trophy emblematic of Canadian Intermediate Hockey supremacy was the Hardy Cup.
-Only three teams from Ontario ever won the Hardy Cup (that ran from 1968–1990), two from the OHA: Georgetown Raiders in 1982 and Dundas Real McCoys in 1986.
+Only three teams from Ontario ever won the Hardy Cup (that ran from 1968 to 1990), two from the OHA: Georgetown Raiders in 1982 and Dundas Real McCoys in 1986.
 The third Ontario team was the Embrun Panthers of the Ottawa District Hockey Association.
 The intermediate classification was abolished in 1983 by the OHA.
 The top league, Major Intermediate A Hockey League was divided between the OHA Senior A Hockey League and the various Senior B leagues.

 In September 1985, the Supreme Court of Ontario ruled against an appeal for a girl to play in the OHA, stating that the Canadian Charter of Rights and Freedoms was not violated since the OHA was a private organization.
 In June 1986, the Court of Appeal for Ontario overturned the decision which was then upheled by the Supreme Court of Canada.
 The OHA's position had been that girls could not play on a boys' team when equal opportunity existed to play on a girls' team in her geographic area.

 The OHA Senior A Hockey League ceased operations after the 1986–87 season, when it was reduced to three teams and the OHA was unable to find new teams.
 The league had become cost-prohibitive, and needed to cut costs and restructure senior ice hockey to compete for the Allan Cup.

 During the summer in 1989, the Metro Toronto Hockey League (MTHL) and the Ontario Minor Hockey Association (OMHA), broke away from the OHA and formed the Central Canada Hockey Association, due to disagreement with an OHA restructuring proposal which would have limited their voting powers.
 The dispute ended when the Ontario Hockey Federation (OHF) was established, with equal representation for the OHA, Northern Ontario Hockey Association, MTHL, and OMHA.
 The OHF was given the mandate to oversee hockey in Ontario, and be a review panel for three years to propose further restructuring if necessary.

 The OHA established bursaries as of the 1995–96 season, to counter the loss of players to scholarships in the United States.
 The OHA awarded the bursaries to students chosen to attend the University of Windsor, University of Waterloo, and Wilfrid Laurier University.